Special Care Dental Service

 - COHIPB partners HENRY have launched a useful ‘Growing up with healthy teeth’ video which was developed in collaboration with Leeds Dental school.
 The resource is approximately 20 minutes long with two sections; the first on 'dealing with diet', and the second on 'tooth brushing.'

-Ensure your team is aware of oral health services and interventions in your local area to improve child oral health, for example, Saving Smiles Programme (Hampshire) and HEYA (Southampton), both currently include supervised tooth brushing.
+In addition, please ensure your team is aware of oral health services and interventions in your local area to improve child oral health, for example, HEYA (Southampton), currently includes supervised tooth brushing.

 Full service description